-If you miss assessment periods due to being on a school related trip, where practicable, you will automatically be granted an extension to the deadline with no formal Application for an

-Extension to an Internal Assessment required.
-However, you must liaise with your kaiako/the Principal's Nominee to agree a revised submission date prior to your absence.
+If aakonga miss assessment periods due to being on a school related trip, where practicable, they will automatically be granted an extension to the deadline with no formal Application for an Extension to an Internal Assessment required.
+However, aakonga must liaise with their kaiako/the Principal's Nominee to agree a revised submission date prior to their absence.

 In some instances, extensions to deadlines may not be possible due to the nature of the assessment.
-Your kaiako will discuss this with you and you will need to make a decision on whether to proceed with the absence and forego the credits or remain in school to complete the assessment.
+Kaiako will discuss this with aakonga and aakonga will need to make a decision on whether to proceed with the absence and forego the credits or remain in school to complete the assessment.